History of the Milwaukee Astronomical Society

 The MAS starts an open house program for its members every Saturday night from May to October which eventually will be every Saturday which today we call Saturday Member's Night.

-The MAS joins "Project Moonwatch" which is a satellite tracking program, a program that already existed, but was boosted by the Soviet Union's launch of Sputnik.
+The MAS joins "Project Moonwatch" which is an artificial satellite tracking program.
+The program that had already existed, but was boosted by the Soviet Union's launch of Sputnik.

 1958